alexljanus/caregiver-availability-with-nhats/README.md

 Below is a general description of the analytical steps performed by each of the do-files.
 Please see the do-files themselves for detailed annotations:
 #### dofile1.do
 - Reads in the sample-person-level data file from **Round 1** "NHATS_Round_1_SP_File" (available from the National Health and Aging Trends Study website https://nhats.org).
-- Generates the following variables:
+- Generates the following sample-person-level variables:
   - Measures of dementia status
   - Measures of limitations with self-care and mobility activities
   - Measures of unmet need with activities of daily living (ADLs) and instrumental activities of daily living (IADLs)